igarciaespantaleon/pca-and-clustering/README.md

-# PCA and Clustering Project: Business Dynamism Across Countries
+# PCA and Clustering Project: Business dynamism across countries

 This repository contains the midterm project for the **Advanced Modeling** course of the Master in Computational Social Sciences at Universidad Carlos III de Madrid.
 The project investigates whether countries can be classified according to their **business dynamism** using **Principal Component Analysis (PCA)** and **clustering techniques**.